menix1337/menix1337/README.md

 Most of my projects are private, due to it being a project for someone's community, paid stuff, or stuff that shouldn't be leaked.

-But most things i work mostly on these days are related to Discord Bots, using [Discord.js](https://github.com/discordjs/discord.js)
+But most things i work mostly on these days are related to Discord Bots, using [Discord.js](https://github.com/discordjs/discord.js) or Websites using [Next.js](https://github.com/discordjs/discord.js)

 ## Stack